Filing a dispute

 If you don't agree with an assessment or decision we've made about your claim, you have options for disputing it.

-If you are still not satisfied after speaking with your claim representative, ask to speak to their manager and they will review the details of your claim.
+If your dispute is not about responsibility and you are still not satisfied, ask to speak to their manager and they will review the details of your claim.

-As of April 1, 2019, the Civil Resolution Tribunal (CRT) is available to resolve disputes between customers and their auto insurer, including ICBC.
-The CRT is independent of ICBC and can resolve disputes about:
+If you're unsatisfied with the detailed responsibility assessment made by ICBC, the Civil Resolution Tribunal (CRT) is available to resolve disputes between customers and their auto insurer.
+The CRT is independent of ICBC and can resolve various disputes.
+If the CRT makes a ruling that changes a decision, we will adjust ours to match the ruling.

 Dispute your claim in court